BouncingPixel/Node-Template-Basic-/README.md

 Error: Not starting without license key!
 ```
 This is expected as only the production code should contain the license key.
+Newrelic should not initialize causing this error message if the license key is not defined,
+but in the event a developer machine sees it, this is ok.

+However, the above is an error if seen on a production system.

 ## Other notes